Jane Allsop: Career

 Whilst studying, Allsop guest starred on television series such as Neighbours (1995), Blue Heelers (1997) and Halifax f.p.
 (1998).
 After graduating in 1998, Allsop returned to Neighbours as a different character for several months.

-In 1999 Allsop landed her break through role.
+In 1999 Allsop landed her breakthrough role.
 She auditioned for Blue Heelers and won the lead role of Constable Jo Parrish.
-Over the next 5 years she would become one of Blue Heelers' all-time most popular characters, winning a Logie Award for the Most Popular New Female Talent in 2000, and receiving a nomination for a Silver Logie for Most Popular Actress in 2005.
-She played the role until 2004 when she left to pursue further career options.
-Her character was killed off in a bombing, this was used as part of a major revamp of the show.
+Over the next 5 years, she would become one of Blue Heelers all-time most popular characters, winning a Logie Award for the Most Popular New Female Talent in 2000, and receiving a nomination for a Silver Logie for Most Popular Actress in 2005.
+She played the role until 2004, after which time she left to pursue further career options.
+Her character was killed off in a bombing, which was used as part of a major revamp of the show.

 After Blue Heelers, the next notable role for Allsop was a guest role in the ABC's MDA.
 Allsop played Lucy Morello, partner of Andrew Morello who have decided to use IVF to become pregnant.
 In 2005, Allsop appeared in the children's TV show Holly's Heroes for one episode as Abby Dawson.
 Also during 2005, Allsop guest starred on Last Man Standing.

 In one of the first roles after the birth of her first son, Indiana, Allsop portrayed TV actress and comedian Noeline Brown in the 2007 tele-movie, The King: The Story of Graham Kennedy.
 During the same year, Allsop guest starred on Neighbours as Diana Murray, a barrister working with Toadfish Rebecchi (Ryan Moloney) and Rosetta Cammeniti (Natalie Saleeba) on a legal case.
 Allsop appeared in ten episodes.

-Allsop has been cast in Matching Jack.
-Allsop plays a character named Marianne.
-The movie premiered at the 2010 Melbourne International Film Festival before going on wide release in August 2010.
+Allsop was then cast in 2010 drama feature Matching Jack, alongside Jacinda Barrett, playing the role of Marianne.
+The movie premiered at the 2010 Melbourne International Film Festival before going on to wider release in August 2010.

 Allsop also had recurring roles in Rush and Tangle from 2010.
-She appeared in Underbelly Files: Tell Them Lucifer was Here and The Slap in 2011.
-She had a supporting role in House Husbands and the mini series Devil's Dust in 2012.
-She joined House Husbands as a main cast member.
+She appeared in Underbelly Files: Tell Them Lucifer was Here and drama miniseries The Slap in 2011.
+She had a supporting role in House Husbands and the miniseries Devil's Dust in 2012.
+She then joined House Husbands as a main cast member.

 Allsop played Felicity in two seasons of the ABC series Rake.
-In 2018 she was in Underbelly Files: Chopper and True Stories with Hamish and Andy.
+In 2018 she was in Underbelly Files: Chopper and True Story with Hamish & Andy.